Centriawarrior/potential-doodle/README.md

-The Booking system project
+# The Booking system project

+## [Here](https://github.com/Centriawarrior/potential-doodle/blob/main/Documentation.pdf) you can see documentation about the structure of the system, ZAP penetration testing etc.

-Screenshots of each page that is currently available to users:
+## Screenshots of each page that is currently available to users:

 ![ ](images/bs_welcome.png)